Alikutepa/Portfolio-Landing-Page/README.md

 ### live link
 Go to [live]()
 ## Known Bugs
-{None }
+None }
 ## Technologies Used
-{*HTML *CSS}
+*HTML *CSS
 ## Support and contact details
-{If you run into any issue or have ideas on how to make this website better, kindly contact me through this email: jalikutepa@gmail.com}
+If you run into any issue or have ideas on how to make this website better, kindly contact me through this email: jalikutepa@gmail.com
 ### License
 This project is under the [MIT](Licence)
 Copyright (c) {2021} **{JULIANA ALIKUTEPA}**